Tom Clancy's Ghost Recon Wildlands: Fallen Ghosts

 The second episode follows the Ghost Recon fireteam on their return to Bolivia.
 The cocaine trade has collapsed in the aftermath of Operation Kingslayer and with Pac Katari's death, the Kataris 26 have descended into in-fighting.
 In a bid to restore order, the Bolivian government has tried to rebuild the tactical police unit Unidad with special forces from across Latin America.
 Now known as "Los Extranjeros", these remnants of Unidad prove to be corrupt and seize control of cocaine production.
-When Sonsira's data breach in the CIA compromises the identities of every active agent in Bolivia, the Ghosts return to extract the compromised agents.
+When Sonrisa's data breach in the CIA compromises the identities of every active agent in Bolivia, the Ghosts return to extract the compromised agents.
 Their mission goes awry when their helicopter is shot down moments after they enter Bolivian airspace.
 They regroup and rescue a CIA field officer code-named Socrates.
 As Los Extranjeros are better-armed, trained and organised than Unidad, extracting the compromised agents proves impossible.
 Socrates instead proposes that the Ghosts target Los Extranjeros' commanders and rebuild the Kataris 26.
 Their actions prompt Los Extranjeros' commanding officer, Colonel Merlo, to personally take charge of the remaining forces.
 When Merlo is killed, Los Extranjeros tears itself apart, and evidence of their crimes causes a political scandal that upends the Bolivian government.
 The Ghosts and Socrates depart, questioning whether this will be enough to change the course of Bolivia's future.